-Many expats that move to Ho Chi Minh City end up teaching English.
-So many people that we’ve met have either moved here specifically to teach English or have simply ended up teaching English after not having any luck with finding other job opportunities.
+Many ex-pats that move to Ho Chi Minh City end up teaching English.
+So many people that we’ve met have either moved here specifically to teach English in Vietnam or have simply ended up teaching English after not having any luck with finding other job opportunities.
 You’ll have more luck getting a job teaching English in HCMC if you have completed your TEFL certification.

-Other expats have had success in opening restaurants or coffee shops in Ho Chi Minh City.
-It’s pretty rare that we encounter foreigners working as servers at restaurants or as sales associates at stores.
-My assumption is that because the average wages are quite low in Vietnam (100,000 VND/hour or approximately $4 USD), so it just doesn’t pay well enough to justify living here.
+Other ex-pats have had success in opening restaurants or coffee shops in Ho Chi Minh City.
+We rarely encounter foreigners working as servers at restaurants or as sales associates at stores.
+My assumption is that because the average wages are quite low in Vietnam (100,000 VND/hour or approximately $4 USD), it just doesn’t pay well enough to justify living here.
 English teaching jobs pay substantially better which makes them much more attractive.

 Foreigners are often in demand for modeling jobs in HCMC so if you don’t mind relying on infrequent gigs, check out the Saigon Casting Foreigner Facebook group page for opportunities.
 And Jobs in Saigon for Foreigners is another Facebook group that could help with your search.

 Other resources for finding a job in Ho Chi Minh City include: